Yogitaklad/SAUCEDEMO/README.md

-💎Swag Labs (Saucedemo)💎

-💠 Automated tests using Selenium with Java for an E-commerce website
+💎Swag Labs (Saucedemo)- Automated tests using Selenium with Java for an E-commerce website💎

 🌍 Website home page